gitPhate/Library/README.md

     ->Select("field")
     ->From("table")
     ->Where("field LIKE %?", 'a')
-    ->toSql() // SELECT field FROM table WHERE field LIKE '%a'
+    // SELECT field FROM table WHERE field LIKE '%a'
 ```
 It works for the three cases `%?, ?%, %?%`